-436. Tudor-Stuart England (5).
+- 436. Tudor-Stuart England (5).
 Pr., Junior standing or permission of instructor.
 A study of the England of Henry VIII, Elizabeth I and James I, or more broadly the sixteenth and seventeenth centuries, with emphasis on the social, political, economic, constitutional, religious and intellectual changes of lasting effect.
-(Concurrent with HY 636.)

-- 438. Modern Britain (5).
+(Concurrent with HY 636.) - 438.
+Modern Britain (5).
 Pr., Junior standing or permission of instructor.
 An analysis of forces contributing to the development of contemporary British civilization.
+(Concurrent with HY 638.) - 440.
+France, 1787-1870 (5).
+Pr., Junior standing or permission of instructor.
+Covering the period from the beginning of the Revolution until the fall of Napoleon III, the course treats the era as a playing-out of many of the forces arising from the Revolution.
+(Concurrent with HY 640.) - 441.
+Modern France, 1870-Present (5).
+Pr., Junior standing or permission of instructor.

+This course examines the uncertain course of republican government in France and some of the causes and consequences of this instability.
+(Concurrent with HY 641.)

-(Concurrent with HY 638.) - 442.
-The French Revolution and Napoleon (5).
+442. The French Revolution and Napoleon (5).
 Pr., Junior standing or permission of instructor.